abhinav/git-spice/doc/reference.md

 	# Rename current branch interactively
 	gs branch rename

-If you renamed a branch without this command, track the new branch name with 'gs branch track', and untrack the old name with 'gs branch untrack'.
+For branches renamed with 'git branch -m', use 'gs branch track' and 'gs branch untrack' to update the branch tracking.

 **Arguments**